DenisChukchin/Grandpa_Library/README.md

 + Then check your site: [localhost](http://127.0.0.1:5500)

 > To see an example of what the site looks like, follow the link: [Grandpa Library](https://denischukchin.github.io/Grandpa_Library/pages/index1.html)

+To launch a website without the Internet connection, you need to find a folder called __pages__ in the program directory.
+In this folder, you can run any html file and you get to the library.

 <img width="1336" alt="image" src="https://github.com/DenisChukchin/Grandpa_Library/assets/125466667/ee4d8128-b410-40a4-8b00-3d5c1e7503b0">